MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 If a user accesses a site in both an anonymous and an authenticated manner in the same session or even within same day (24 hours using UTC time zone), the user will only be counted as an authenticated user and not as anonymous user.

-### If my website is authenticated, however it has an anonymous log in page.
+### Access to my website is authenticated, however it has an anonymous log in page.
 Do I need to purchase anonymous user subscription?

 No, log in page access isn't counted for calculating anonymous users.
 So if the only anonymous page is sign in page, then it will not require anonymous user subscription to be purchased.

 However, it's important to ensure that rest of the site is made authenticated.
 This can be done by using Page level permissions on home page and only making it available for authenticated user roles.
-If any other method is used like using a client side (JavaScript) redirect to log in page, then it might lead to some page being available anonymously.
+If any other method is used like using a client side (JavaScript) redirect to log in page, then it might lead to some pages being available anonymously.

 ### How much does these licenses cost?